wso2-attic/ballerina-integrator/README.md

 ### Logging

-Ballerina has a log package for logging to the console.
-You can import ballerina/log package and start logging.
+Ballerina has a log module for logging to the console.
+You can import ballerina/log module and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.

 - Start the Ballerina Service with the following command from `asynchronous-invocation/guide`
 ```